NLnetLabs/rpki-deploy/terraform/krill-e2e-test/README.md

    d.
 The RP tool (periodically) queries the Krill RRDP server at https://some.domain/rrdp/notification.xml and follows links contained in the response.
    e.
 The RP tool outputs, or a helper script queries, the ROAs from the RP and outputs them to standard out / the Docker logs.

-5. An operator creates [ROAs](https://rpki.readthedocs.io/en/latest/rpki/securing-bgp.html#route-origin-authorisations) in Krill.
+5. Terraform runs the configure Krill script which creates [ROAs](https://rpki.readthedocs.io/en/latest/rpki/securing-bgp.html#route-origin-authorisations) in Krill.

 6. Krill announces the ROAs.

-7. Routinator detects them via RRDP, validates them and serves them as [VRPs](https://rpki.readthedocs.io/en/latest/rpki/securing-bgp.html?highlight=vrp#route-announcement-validity) to any connected Routers.
+7. RPs detect the ROAs via RRDP, validate and serve/output them as [VRPs](https://rpki.readthedocs.io/en/latest/rpki/securing-bgp.html?highlight=vrp#route-announcement-validity).
+In a real deployment these VRPs would be consumed by Routers connected to the RPs.

 ### Post deployment

+> Terraform does these steps automatically via the configure Krill script.

 We can use the `krillc` binary installed in the `krill` container to create a CA that is a child of the embedded TA and then create ROAs in the child.